PenguinRage/COMP3220/assignments/SpaceInvaders/SpaceInvaders/readme.txt

 		- score is opened with said button
 	- Made so ships can't go out of the canvas area.
 	- Player ship dies on contact with alien.

+  ######  STAGE THREE  ######
+CONFIG Updates:
+  - Added additional Flag in Config called [SCOREBOARD] which indicates that values underneath the scoreboard are all names and scores.
+  - Ship has potiential two more fields called keyboard and mouse. both can be turned on and off to allow control over the spaceship.
+  - new processing function for scoreboard has been added to allow such processing.

+Information:
+  - Game now contains levels which allow which add to the difficulty of the game by increasing the speed and extending the movements of the aliens.
+  - A small test unit has been implemented for checking the components of the game, testing and checking functionality of the ship, scoreboard, strategy.
+    The recently introduced strategy which switches between the fundamental controls of the ship between default config, keyboard and mouse.
+  - Menu has been expanded and with additional buttons to control the speed, and to adjust the controls, exit the game and reset the game.

+Extensions:
+  - Added extra buttons to reset game and added a close button
+  - A new weapon has been added to the inventory to the ship otherwise known as a heatseeker.